JoshOlorunseun/Data-Visualization-with-Python/README.md

 Monthly average security delay by reporting airline for the given year.
 Monthly average late aircraft delay by reporting airline for the given year.

+###Requirements to create the expected result
+Two dropdown menus: For choosing report type and year Each dropdown will be designed as follows:
+An outer division with two inner divisions (as shown in the expected layout) One of the inner divisions will have information about the dropdown and the other one is dropdown.
+Layout for adding graphs.
+Callback function to compute data, create graph and return to the layout.